QuKunLab/APEC/README.md

                                   '$project/result/cluster_by_APEC.csv',
                                   exclude='UNK')

-The output ARI, NMI and AMI values will present on the screen directly.
-Please make sure filtered_cells.csv contains the FACS label for each cell.
+The output ARI, NMI and AMI values will be printed on the screen directly.
+Please make sure that the column 'notes' of filtered_cells.csv denotes the cell type of each cell.
 For some datasets, such as the hematopoietic cells, the user should exclude all "UNK" cells (unknown type) before the calculation of ARI.

 #### 3.4 Generate pseudotime trajectory